node-class-may-2023/ComIT_Node/browserapi.md

 * Then we pass 2 other values as params (marta and martita)
 * This params will be params for the greet callback
 * So name will become Marta
-* And nicname will be Martita
+* And nickname will be Martita
 * Now we know how to pass params to a callback function that will be executed by setTimeout

 * [MDN setTimeout doc](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout)